goombalab/goombalab.github.io/_posts/2024-05-31-mamba2-part2-theory.md

 Algorithmically, the Mamba-2 paper explores several consequences, such as:
 1. The above duality result for the SSD model, i.e. a scalar-identity structured SSM.
-2. New asymptotic efficiency results for state space models ([Theorem 3.7](https://arxiv.org/abs/2405.21060)), which follow directly from applying known results from the semiseparable matrix literature <d-cite key="pernet2016computing"></d-cite><d-cite key="pernet2018time"></d-cite><d-cite key="pernet2023exact"></d-cite>.
+2. New asymptotic efficiency results for state space models ([Theorem 3.7](https://arxiv.org/abs/2405.21060)), which follow from applying known results from the semiseparable matrix literature <d-cite key="pernet2016computing"></d-cite><d-cite key="pernet2018time"></d-cite><d-cite key="pernet2023exact"></d-cite>.
 3. A more general hybrid algorithm that can be viewed as combining both the linear and quadratic forms to get the best of both worlds.
 This can be derived as a new matrix multiplication algorithm utilizing *block decompositions* of the semiseparable matrix.
-This is the subject of Part 3 of this blog post!
+This is the subject of Part III of this blog series!

 #### Understanding
 Conceptually, the matrix transformation viewpoint helps provide a unifying view of sequence models.
-Some example downstream ideas include:
+Some example downstream ideas include
-- New sequence models: Restricting ourselves to matrix transformations reduces the problem of generating new sequence models to that of finding structured matrix classes with target properties.
+- **New sequence models**: Restricting ourselves to matrix transformations reduces the problem of developing new  sequence models to that of finding structured matrix classes with target properties.
 In ongoing work by my students, we study this point of view, and use it to derive the most natural bidirectional extension of Mamba (coming very soon!).
-- Expressivity: Looking at the matrix transformation representation can help us understand what different models can represent from a linear algebraic perspective.
+- **Expressivity**: Looking at the matrix transformation representation can help us understand what different models can represent from a linear algebraic perspective.
 In another ongoing work, we use this as a tool to study which subquadratic models are the most amenable to being distilled from Transformers.
-- Interpretability: A concurrent work <d-cite key="ali2024hidden"></d-cite> derived the matrix formulation of SSMs and use it to probe the internal representations of Mamba models.
+- **Interpretability**: A concurrent work <d-cite key="ali2024hidden"></d-cite> derived the matrix formulation of SSMs and use it to probe the internal representations of Mamba models.

 We're excited to see what algorithmic and conceptual ideas from the structured matrix literature can be applied to further improve state space models!